mc82/nd0821_project_3/model_card.md

 ## Ethical Considerations

+The model may show that the income depends on gender / race etc. and shouldn't be used for future income agreements.

 ## Caveats and Recommendations

 The model was trained only to demonstrate skill during an assignment.
 Only limited tests were applied.